Tax Resources for Au Pairs: A Guide to Filing for 2019

 Step 4: Decide Either to Use a Tax Service or to File Your Taxes Yourself

 There are many tax services and professionals who can help you file your taxes.
-Search the internet to find a good and reliable resource.
-Otherwise, you can follow the steps below to complete them yourself.
-If you feel you qualify for deductions (the majority will not), you should seek the advice of a tax service.
+Search the internet to find a good and reliable resource, but please be cautious about using tax services that are advertised online specifically to au pairs and sharing your Social Security Number (SSN) online.
+Alternatively, you can follow the steps below to complete them yourself.

 Step 5: If you decide to file taxes without the help of a tax service, review the following information: